 Discover the Trendiest Cocktail Bars Reviving Paris

 Paris is a party!
 And when it comes to ideas for enjoying the cocktail hour, Parisians are not left behind.
 To satisfy the cravings for chic drinks with your loved one or with friends, cocktail bars compete with glamor and exciting recipes concocted by increasingly sophisticated mixologists.
 The Do It In Paris afterwork team has dedicated themselves to exploring the new addresses that are making waves.
-Cheers!
+Cheers !

 The Most Decorative: Marta

-Love Potions: beautiful as it is, Marta remains above all an excellent cocktail bar.
-A confirmed penchant for the tender Shining with rum, maple syrup, chocolate & orange bitters, and coconut water (€25) and for the promising Delirium with gin, basil, and lime juice (€22).
-Among the classic options, a good find is the naughty Pornstar Martini, vodka, passion fruit puree, passoa lemon, and champagne shot (€20).
+Love potions: Marta is, above all, a top-tier bar à cocktails.
+Standouts include the tender Shining, with rum, maple syrup, chocolate & orange bitters, and coconut water (€25), and the promising Delirium, a mix of gin, basil, and lime juice (€22).
+Among the classics, the cheeky Pornstar Martini—a blend of vodka, passion fruit puree, Passoa, lime, and a shot of champagne (€20)—is a solid pick.

-Marta Paris, 46 avenue George V, Paris 8th.
+Le Marta Paris, 46 avenue George V, Paris 8th.
 06 79 63 39 99.
-Open Thursday to Saturday from 9pm to 3am.
+Open Tuesday to Saturday from 9 PM to 2 AM.

 © Pete Casta